logzio/logz-docs/_source/logzio_collections/_log-sources/github.md

 * Let me select individual events.

-Choose the option that suite you well and save
+Choose the option that suite you well and press Save webhook

 ##### Find your Github events in Logzio

-To search for your Github event enter "type: github" in the search pannel on kibana
+To search for your Github events enter "type:github" in the search pannel on kibana